annebeaubien/annebeaubien.github.io/Content/recipes/kajas_carrot-cake_muffins.md

 **Instructions:**

 1. Preheat the oven to 350ºF/175ºC.
-Spray cupcake tins with cooking spray or use paper liners.
-Try to use liners with wax or foil inside, or spray them with cooking spray.
+Grease cupcake tins with coconut oil or use paper liners.
+Try to use liners with wax or foil inside.
 Since this recipe has almost no fat in it the muffins tend to stick to plain paper liners.
 1. In a large bowl sift together the flour, baking soda, baking powder, salt, cinnamon, clove and nutmeg.
 1. Place the carrots into a food processor and pulse until you get a medium to fine shredded mixture.
 Measure the amount of shredded carrots, you will need about 1 1/2 cups.
 Remove 1/2 of the carrots and stir them into the dry mixture in the large bowl, leave the other 1/2 in the blender.
 1. Add the applesauce, prunes, dates, eggs and mashed banana to the remaining carrots in the blender.
 Puree on high until smooth.